cbuteau/param-signatures/README.md

 ## Strategy

 Although javascript is dynamic and always being optimized the final product is machine instructions and thus I prefer a limit of tests to perform work and would rather match against an integer versus a string.
 Hopefully it will result in faster code which this is supposed to be a simple functionality.

+When I originally set out to perform this work I tried to use the [instanceof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) operator because it was so simple and fast.
+I found it to be unreliable since everything matched as Object to begin with.
+Based on articles I read and some experiments

 ## Who uses this?